-You can kill them quickly by letting your iPhone purge any messages that have been on the device for long than a given period, i.e. 30 days or 1 year.
+You can kill them quickly by letting your iPhone purge any messages that have been on the device for longer than a given period, i.e. 30 days or 1 year.
 The whole process takes less than a minute.

-You do this by going to Settings, scroll down and find Messages, under MESSAGE HISTORY > Keep Messages (by default, it shows “Forever”).
+You do this by going to Settings, scrolling down, and finding Messages, under MESSAGE HISTORY > Keep Messages (by default, it shows “Forever”).
 Now select the period you prefer.
 For example, if I select “30 Days”, it says:

 If this removes some messages that you want to look back, see this article for how to recover deleted iPhone text messages.

 6. Clear All Voicemails

 Similar to the Recently Deleted folder trick, voicemails aren’t really deleted.
 Instead, they are moved from a queue — surprising, right?
 Here’s how to really delete voicemails for the sake of releasing space.

 On your iPhone, tap the Phone icon, then Voicemail on the right corner.
 Tap Edit, select all voicemails you’ve read, and hit Delete.
 Now pay attention to the “Deleted Messages” at the bottom, tap on it and select “Clear All”.

 7. Turn Off My Photo Stream

-The tip applies to those of you who have signed in iCloud on your iPhone.
+The tip applies to those of you who have signed in to iCloud on your iPhone.
 My Photo Stream is a feature that automatically uploads new photos and syncs them across all of your iCloud devices when connected to Wi-Fi.

 My advice: if you have implemented a solid backup plan, go ahead and tuff off Photo Stream.
 Yes, this will delete photo streams on your iPhone, but you’ve got copies elsewhere (like your iPad, Mac, etc.).

 Here’s how to do it: go to Settings > iCloud > Photos, see My Photo Stream?
 If the button shows green, that means it’s enabled.
 To disable, just tap on it and choose “Delete” to confirm.

 8. Manage Apple Mail App